TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 >
 > As two actions, by spending 1 _faith_ I can roll Will to heal somebody by the amount I rolled.
 In addition, give something equipped to them the _+5_, _blessed_, _will_, and _weapon_ tags.

-If an ability allowed you to give an item the _blessed_ and _weapon_ tags, adding an extra effect might let you test your Presence to heal the wielder too!

 ### Making an Action Stronger

-If you want an ability to do what it already does, but better, you can amplify its effects.
+If you want a special ability to do what it already does, but better, you can amplify its effects.

 One way is to trade a d12 for a d20, or increasing the number of d12s are traded into d20s.